MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/mobile-oauth-ssrs.md

 For more information, see [Modify a Reporting Services Configuration File](/sql/reporting-services/report-server/modify-a-reporting-services-configuration-file-rsreportserver-config) and [Configure Windows Authentication on a Report Server](/sql/reporting-services/security/configure-windows-authentication-on-the-report-server).

-## Active Directory Federation Services (ADFS) Configuration
+## Active Directory Federation Services (AD FS) Configuration

-You need to configure ADFS on a Windows server within your environment.
+You need to configure AD FS on a Windows server within your environment.
 The configuration can be done through the Server Manager and selecting Add Roles and Features under Manage.
 For more information, see [Active Directory Federation Services](/windows-server/identity/active-directory-federation-services).

 > [!IMPORTANT]
-> As of March 1st, 2025, the Power BI Mobile apps will no longer be able to connect to Report Server through ADFS configured on Windows Server 2016.
+> As of March 1st, 2025, the Power BI Mobile apps will no longer be able to connect to Report Server through AD FS configured on Windows Server 2016.
 See the [note](#windows-server-upgrade-note) at the beginning of this article.

 ### Create an application group